mmu-webdesign/l4-debug-and-selector/instructions.md

 3. Remove the '`box`' from the class names, so you should now have a stylesheet with a `.box` class, a `.green` class, a `.red` class and a `.blue` class.
 4. Edit your HTML so that each of the boxes is styled with the `.box` class and the relevant colour.
 Do this by changing the `<div class="green-box">` to something like `<div class="green box">`.
 5. Save and reload in your browser.
+6. Right click on a box and choose 'inspect element'.
+Try editing the width or height rules for the `.box` CSS class - notice that all three boxes change as they are all using the same class to control their layout.

 Our CSS is now more economical.
 We have avoided having a lot of repeated attributes with the same values in each class.
 Writing good CSS means being economical, making the most of the cascade, inheritance and specificity.
 It's not easy.